liyujiel/CMPT300-OperatingSystems-Problems/Lyrebird/README.md

 # Lyrebird

 ## Description
-	The program, lyrebird, decrypts plain text tweets and saves the output into a file you specified in console.
-In the lastest update, you can user the client and server to form a distributed system to perform decryption.
-The server reads from config file for any text filename that needs to decrypt and sends the name to a client.
+This program decrypts plain text tweets and saves the output into a file which is specified in console.
+In the lastest update, you can use the client and server to form a distributed system to perform decryption.
+The server reads config file to find any text filename that needs to be decrypted and sends the filename to a client.
 Decryption is done in a client.

 ## Build
 memwatch.c and memwatch.h is needed for compilation.
 You can use "make" or "make all"  to build the executable file.

 ## Run
-	Usage of this program is the following:
+Command for this program is the following:

-						$  ./lyrebird <config filename> <log file>
+    ./lyrebird <config filename> <log file>

-	Where the "<config filename>" is the location that contains the configuration file, which contains one input and output file location each line.
-For more details, please look at the configuration file section.
+where the "<config filename>" is the location that contains the configuration file, which contains one input and output file location each line.
+For more details, refer to the configuration file section.

 ## Configuration file
-	The format for one single input tweet and output location should look like this:
+The format for one single input tweet and output location need to the following format:

 	<input filename> <output filename>

-	The input file and output file location is seperated by one space.
-AND NO SPACE AFTER OUTPUT FILENAME.
+The input file and output file location is seperated by one space. ""NO SPACE AFTER OUTPUT FILENAME"".
 Otherwise that tweet may not be decrypted successfully due to invalid argument.

 ## Known issues

 Deadlock may persist when multiple clients are communicating with the server.

 ## Acknowledgement